 The restoration to State 1 can occur when the land manager ceases agronomic practices.
 Range planting of native species found in the reference community will be required to bring back a similar community as the State 1 plant composition.
-The extent of previous soil disturbances will determine how much seedbed preparation will be needed, as well as the ability to be restored.
 Proper grazing and brush management will be required to ensure success.